uoracs/talapas2-knowledge-base/docs/storage/storage.md

 ## Other Storage Solutions

-UO provides cheap cloud storage through DropBox at a rate of **$40/TB/yr** that researchers can purchase through Information Services.
+UO provides cheap cloud storage through Drop Box at a rate of **$40/TB/yr** that researchers can purchase through Information Services.

 If your research group is looking for archival storage, as mandadated by certain grants and funding sources, we reccomend using AWS Glacier.
 Please submit a ticket if you need help obtaining an AWS account for Glacier archival storage.
 The approximate price for AWS Glacier archival storage at the time of writing this document is **$12/TB/yr**, but with the caveat of extra costs for actually *retrieving* the data from their storage.
 UO Information services also has a very useful "Storage Finder" tool that you can use to find the best storage solution for your specific use case.